2011 Rugby World Cup – Africa qualification: Matches

-Round 2: semi-finals - 2009
+Round 2: Semi-finals

-Winners on aggregate progress to Round Three.
+Namibia won 67–27 and progressed to Round 3.

+Tunisia won 79–30 and progressed to Round 3.

-Round 3: qualification final
+Round 3: Qualification final

 Namibia and Tunisia competed for Africa's automatic place in the 2011 Rugby World Cup finals in New Zealand over two legs, with Namibia qualifying for their fourth consecutive world cup.
 Tunisia faced Romania, the third-placed team from Europe, in the semi-finals of the Play-off series.

-Namibia won the series 2-0, with an aggregate score of 40-23.
+Namibia won the series 2–0, with an aggregate score of 40–23.